Task system

 await

-and Task if you want to trigger a short task from a GUI thread. - Use ITaskHandler.RunTask() and ITask if you want to run a longer task on a non-GUI thread (potentially reporting back to a GUI thread).
+and <xref:System.Threading.Tasks.Task> if you want to trigger a short task from a GUI thread. - Use ITaskHandler.RunTask() and ITask if you want to run a longer task on a non-GUI thread (potentially reporting back to a GUI thread).